grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Fuck."
 Said Percy.
 "There's nothing we can do now."
 The thumps went on for another few seconds.
 There was a few weaker ones, and then they stopped.

 Chips stood at the foot of the control room ladder looking up at Percy through the hatch.
-"Damn you."
+"Fuck you."
 She said softly.
 "The fucking judges in hell will fuck you for eternity for that, Percy."
 Chips turned and disappeared towards the stern of the boat.

 "Fuck."
 Said Percy again.
 She spat.
 Nobody else said anything.
 "Flood the fucking dive tanks."